 If you live in a private home, let’s assume for a moment that you own this home outright and have no mortgage payment.
 If this is the case, you will still have to pay property tax each year as well as homeowner’s insurance and perhaps pay for a home warranty.
 The average home value in San Diego County is about $465,000 which means that you would pay approximately $4,650 per year for property tax.
 The average cost of homeowners’ insurance is about $1,000 in California and a home warranty costs about $300 per year.
 So far, you have about $5,950 in yearly house expenses.

-In addition, your monthly fees at a home for board and care in Del Mar or assisted living community typically include three meals per day plus snacks.
+Your monthly fees at a home for board and care in Del Mar typically include three meals per day plus snacks.
 While you certainly can purchase some snacks and drinks for your room or apartment, you do drastically cut your grocery bill when you move into a care facility.

 At a facility for board and care, you won’t have to cook, clean or do laundry.
 You won’t have to do yard work, make home repairs or deal with any home-related hassles.
 You also will have someone on hand to help with a variety of personal grooming and bathing tasks.
-This can be tough you have some health issues, such as arthritis, which makes it difficult to do tasks such as brushing your hair or perhaps getting dressed, etc.
+This can be tough if you have health issues, such as arthritis, which make it difficult to do tasks such as brushing your hair, getting dressed, etc.

 The cost of board and care in Del Mar also typically includes a variety of daily, weekly and monthly activities.
 These activities do vary from facility to facility, but often these amenities as well as the social aspect of living in a home with several or many other residents can be a huge perk.
 Seniors who live alone and have difficulty with mobility or transportation can be very prone to depression.
 In a board and care or assisted living facility, you will have plenty of socialization going on and this can make all the difference in your life.